SacrificialDove/SacrificialDove/README.md

 <summary> Do Not Interact</summary>

 [Basic DNI Criteria](https://dni-criteria.carrd.co/)
-- Befriending me expecting a romantic relationship
+- Befriending me, then expecting a romantic relationship
 - Approaching me for any ship
 - Intimate / sexual jokes unless you're close with me
 - Infantilising me due to either my disability or age